 I had decided that one of the places I wanted to visit in London was the Imperial War Museum.
 This repository of all things military has a fearsome reputation of being an awesome place, amongst military historians caps are removed and it is spoke of in hushed tones.
-I decided that seeing as it was a mere 2 tube stops away I would tackle it on the first day.
+I decided that seeing as it was a mere 2 tube stops away I would tackle it on my first day in London.
 However, as I came to the exit of the Elephant and Castle Tube Station a sign informed me that it was closed till July!!!

 I was seriously disappointed, but was still determined to see the place so boldly went walkies, Naturally having to turn around almost immediately because I was going in the wrong direction!
 Eventually I got my bearings and soon found the glorious building with those vintage naval guns dominating everything.

 I always was under the impression that the guns originated from HMS Rodney, but the information sheet informs that they originate from other ships; the left from HMS Ramillies, while the gun on the right is from HMS Resolution.
 Both are 15 inch guns with a range of about 29 kilometres.
 Their shells are no toys either, weighing in at about 876 kg.
 I was very overwhelmed by these guns though, they were still not the largest guns ever mounted on a battleship.

 Lip dragging in the floor, I left those guns and headed in what I thought was the way home, only to end up in the maze of side streets that are in the Borough of Southwark.
 Unfortunately that was where I made a slight mistake and I ended up meandering around, being very overwhelmed by all I was seeing around me.